Katrina Beddoe tells us about life balancing boards and babies and what she’s planning for her surf comeback after Boardmasters 2016.

 What sort of training is required for surfing?

-What is your favourite surf?
+Where is your favourite place to surf?

 What’s your next challenge?

 I had heard through the grapevine about Sundried and looked into the products and fell in love with the ethos and history of the company.
-We are all responsible in making the right choices as consumers as to how our products are made and sourced.
+We are all responsible for making the right choices as consumers as to how our products are made and sourced.
 I want to be part of a better world.